k21971/CrecelleHack/doc/variantfixes.md

 - Hellcat (f)
   - From SLASH'EM, but stats have been altered.
   - Like Dnethack, is visible in darkness but invisible in light.
+- Mail worm (w)
+  - Fills your inventory with spam mail.

 ## Monster AI